afrouzi/DRIPs.jl/docs/src/overview.md

 ## Steady State of DRIPs

-The solver function is `solve_drip(ω,β,A,Q,H)`.
-It takes the primitives `(ω,β,A,Q,H)` as arguments and returns the solution of the model within a `Drip` structure that contains all the primitives and the solution objects of the model.
+The solver function is `Drip(ω,β,A,Q,H)`.
+It takes the primitives `(ω,β,A,Q,H)` as arguments and returns the solution of the model within a `Drip` type structure that contains all the primitives and the solution objects of the model.

-See the [syntax section for Drip methods](@ref DRIP_methods) for the definition of the `Drip` structure as well as for more information about `solve_drip`.
+See the [syntax section for Drip methods](@ref DRIP_methods) for the definition, syntax and options of `Drip`.

 ## Transition Dynamics of DRIPs

 The Euler equation derived in [Afrouzi and Yang (2019)](http://www.afrouzi.com/dynamic_inattention.pdf) for the  also allows us to characterize the transition path of the information structure over time for an arbitrary initial prior.

-The function `solve_trip(P::Drip,s0)` takes the steady state solution `P=solve_drip(.)` along with an initial condition `s0` as an input and returns a `Trip` structure that summarizes the transition path of the optimal information structure.
+The function `Trip(P::Drip,s0)` takes a `Drip` type structure along with an initial condition `s0` as an input and returns a `Trip` structure that summarizes the transition path of the optimal information structure.
 The initial condition `s0` can be given either as an initial prior covariance matrix or alternatively as a one time signal about the state that perturbs the steady state prior.

-See the [syntax section for Trip methods](@ref TRIP_methods) for the definition of the `Trip` structure as well as for more information about `solve_trip`.
+See the [syntax section for Trip methods](@ref TRIP_methods) for the definition, syntax and options of `Trip`.

 ## Impulse Response Functions

 Once the model is solved, one can generate the impulse response functions of actions and beliefs using the laws of motion stated above.

 We have also included a built-in function that generates these IRFs.
-The function `dripirfs(P::Drip)` takes a `Drip` structure as input and returns the irfs of the state, beliefs and actions to all structural shocks within a `Dripirfs` structure.
+The function `irfs(P::Drip)` takes a `Drip` structure as input and returns the irfs of the state, beliefs and actions to all structural shocks within a `Path` structure.

 The function also returns IRFs for transition dynamics if an initial signal is specified.
-See the [syntax section Impulse Response Functions](@ref IRFs) for the definition of the `Dripirfs` structure as well as for more information about `dripirfs`.
+See the [syntax section Impulse Response Functions](@ref IRFs) for the definition of the `Path` type structure as well as for more information about `irfs` function.

+## Simulations of DRIPs

+Once the model is solved, one can also generate the simulated paths for fundamental, actions and beliefs..

+We have also included a built-in function that generates these IRFs.
+The function `simulate(P::Drip)` takes a `Drip` structure as input and returns a simulated path of the state, beliefs and actions to all structural shocks within a `Path` structure.

+See the [syntax section Methods for Simulating DRIPs](@ref Simulations) for the definition of the `Path` type structure as well as for more information about `irfs` function.